loot/loot/CONTRIBUTING.md

 * Masterlist messages can be translated, but translations must be submitted to the masterlist maintainers for addition.
 Translating masterlist messages won't be covered here.
 * The languages LOOT supports is hardcoded, so LOOT must be updated to include new translations.

+This guide assumes you have a basic understanding of how to use a Git client and GitHub to submit your changes.
+If you don't, don't worry!
+You can still contribute; simply follow the previously linked [guide](https://loot.github.io/docs/contributing/How-To-Contribute) to learn the basic principles needed.
+If you're having any trouble, feel free to ask a team member for help, such as in the **#dev-questions** or **#translations** channels in our [Discord](https://loot.github.io/discord/) or at our dedicated [localization issue](https://github.com/loot/loot.github.io/issues/77).
+If you're still uncomfortable with the process, we can always submit your translations for you, but we encourage you to try submitting them yourself first.

 To translate everything but masterlist messages, first fork this repository.
 All file paths given below are relative to its base folder.

 Keep in mind that you don't need to submit a perfect pull request; just follow the instructions below to the best of your ability and we will correct any coding-related mistakes when we review your submission.